 He rolled over and looked at us.
-He smiled and said he was okay and cut his hands.
+He smiled and said he was okay and that he had cut his hands.

 He held up his hands in the light.
 His palms were utterly shredded.
 They looked as though they had been caught in a meat grinder.
-We could see all the way to the bone, and muscle and flesh were hanging off in shreds.
+We could see all the way to the bone.
+Muscle and flesh were hanging off in shreds.

 We walked him to the ambulance and sat him down on the stretcher.
 Brett took a position next to him on the bench and prepared to start an IV line.
 I sat behind the patient with our laptop on my lap and began asking him the questions we always ask.

 The man explained that his friends were celebrating his upcoming graduation which was just a few weeks away.
 They had been drinking, and at some point, he thought it would be funny to jump and hang from the awning, which covered the parking spaces outside the apartment.
 He said when he jumped up, his hands got caught in the metal roofing, and when he fell, his hands were ripped apart.

 “Well, that sucks,” I thought.
 But he didn’t seem to be in much pain and was a pretty friendly guy.
 I kept the conversation going, and told him I had just graduated a few months ago myself, and asked him what his major was.

 My heart dropped, and Brett and I shared a dreadful glance.
 All I could think of was that I hoped he was a singer because he wasn’t playing anything with his hands anytime soon.
 But I already knew what was coming next, almost as though I could feel it.

 “What, uh, instrument do you play?” one of us asked.

 “Piano,” the patient said.
 “I have my final recital in two weeks.”